belgif/rest-problem-java/BUILDING.md

 ## Releasing

 > [!WARNING]
-> Be sure to pull the latest version of the master branch first!
+> Be sure to pull the latest version of the main branch first!

-To release, simply create a tag:
+To release, simply create a tag on the main branch:

 ```
 git tag -a v1.0.0 -m "release v1.0.0"